 Bio

-Dr. Stephen Gleich is from Mayo Clinic in Rochester, Minnesota, USA.
+Dr. Stephen Gleich is from Mayo Clinic in Rochester, Minnesota.
 Dr. Gleich completed medical school at Mayo Clinic, followed by residencies in Pediatrics and Anesthesiology and fellowships in Pediatric Critical Care Medicine and Pediatric Anesthesiology.
-He is currently Associate Professor of Anesthesiology and Pediatrics within the Mayo Clinic College of Medicine and practices in both Pediatric Cardiac Anesthesiology and Pediatric Critical Care.
-He first became interested in intraoperative hypotension in children under general anesthesia during his fellowships.
-Prior to beginning his career in medicine, he trained to become a corporate jet pilot and has strong interests in human factors, safety and checklists in anesthesiology.
+He is currently Associate Professor of Anesthesiology and Pediatrics within the Mayo Clinic College of Medicine and practices in both Pediatric Anesthesiology and Pediatric Critical Care.

 Thursday, March 30, 2023